devise

 - And a migration to prepare your database.

 We can add additional fields to the migration file according to our requirements.
+We need to migrate the database after creating new migration file by:

 The email:uniq